How to Introduce the 6 Syllable Types

 closed syllable literacy center game

 All Access member?
-Download free.
+Download here .

-Open Syllables
+2. Move to Open Syllables

 use an open and closed door visual to show how open and closed syllables work

-After my students understand the basics of open and closed syllables I begin pulling in multi-syllabic words that mix the two together.
+After students understand the basics of open and closed syllables I begin pulling in multi-syllabic words that mix the two together.
 Follow the same routine you used with closed syllables.
 Choose words like robot, token, and donut.
 Label all the vowels & consonants and model breaking these words into syllables then sounding them out.

+b.
 Under Construction Open Syllables Center

 The Literacy Centers include the Under Construction center that gives students the opportunity to build multisyllabic words with open syllables.
 This center can be used as independent work or during small group instruction for targeted practice.